 - Wring out excess water, then place the cloth over the stain.

-- Put the iron on the damp cloth.
+- Lay the iron on the damp cloth.
 Make sure the cloth is large enough so the iron does not overhang.
 You don’t want to damage the unprotected carpet with the heat.

 - Allow the warm iron to rest on the damp cloth for about 15 minutes.
 Do not leave it unattended.

-- Pick up the iron and set aside.
+- Pick up the iron, turn it off and set it aside.
 Replace the cloth with a new one, using the same steps, then reapply the heat.

 - Repeat until the red stain no longer transfers to the white cloth.